6 Proven Social Media Strategies to Grow a Business in 2025

 What Is Batching?

-Batching is when you create a batch of content — multiple posts that you can either schedule over time or keep on hand for when you need them.
+Batching means creating multiple posts in one sitting so that you can either schedule them out over time or have them ready to go whenever you need them.

 Why Batching Helps

-There are a few reasons social media marketers love batching, such as:
+There are a few reasons why social media marketers love batching so much:

 Tools to Help You Batch Content

-- Trello: Set up a workflow, and organize post ideas by platform or stage of content creation.
+• Trello: Build a workflow and organize your post ideas by platform or by stage of content creation.

-- Later: Store all your media (i.e., photos and videos) in one place, and schedule them based on which platform you want to share them on.
+• Later: Store all your photos and videos in one place, and schedule them out to the platforms you want to use.

-- Buffer: Connect all your social media platforms, and let your team members collaborate on posts together.
+• Buffer: Connect all your social media accounts and collaborate with your team on posts.

 Strategy 3: Embrace Experimentation and Data

-Nobody really knows with 100% certainty what’s going to work on social media and what isn’t.
-Even if you have a solid post that is curated for your audience, there are so many other factors.
+Here’s the truth: nobody knows with complete certainty what’s going to work on social media and what’s not.
+Even when you craft a post that feels tailor-made for your audience, there are so many factors that can influence its success.

-That’s why experimentation is so important — you don’t really know what works and until you try.
-Here are three ways you can use experimentation to your advantage.
+That’s why experimentation is such an important part of your strategy.
+You can’t know what resonates with your audience until you try.
+Here are three ways to use experimentation to your advantage.

 Test & Learn